v-pun215/Downrinth/README.md

 ## Quickstart
 Download it from here.

-Now, place the download.py file in your python project directory.
+Place download.py into your Python project's folder.

 ## Usage
 Main goal is to download mods from modrinth.